 The J. Paul Getty Trust is an equal opportunity employer.
 We do not discriminate on the basis of race, religion, color, sex, sexual orientation, age, national origin, veteran status, or physical or mental disability.
-Due to the high volume of applications and résumés we receive, we are unable to provide status of applications and résumés.
-No telephone calls, please.
+Due to the high volume of applications and resumes we receive, we are unable to provide status of applications and resumes.

 Click column header to sort